milkyway-labs/milkyway/x/restaking/README.md

 ### Unbonding type

-UnbondingType represents the type of a `UnbondingDelegation`, indicating to which entity (pool, operator, or service) the unbonding delegation is related.
+UnbondingType represents the type of `UnbondingDelegation`, indicating to which entity (pool, operator, or service) the unbonding delegation is related.
 This information can be used to determine the appropriate actions to take when a `UnbondingDelegation` has completed and the funds should be returned to the user's account.